 Micro-Star: 13.6 inch x 10.4 inch | 345mm x 264mm

-The CPU is basically like the brain of a computer.
+The CPU or central processing unit is basically like the brain of computer systems.
 It processes all the information on a computational level.

-It takes information from the RAM and processes it to perform the tasks required from the computer.
+It takes all the processes from the RAM and processes them to perform the tasks required by the computer system.

-It is usually seated in a socket that utilizes a lever or a latch with a hinged plate with a cut out in the center to secure it onto the motherboard.
+The central processing unit is usually seated in a socket that utilizes a lever or a latch with a hinged plate with a cut-out in the center to secure the CPU onto the motherboard.

-It has many copper pads underneath it for the contacts of the socket to push up against them to make electrical contact.
+It has many copper pads underneath it for the socket contacts to push up against them to make electrical contact.

 Here are some common examples: